bgauduch/call-of-duty-2-docker-server/README.md

 ## TODO list

-* Try to minimize the docker image using Scratch or Alpine instead of full featured OSs images (this implies to manually import all libraries and more) ;
+* Adapt the setup to use `docker-compose`
-* Change `docker run` command to a more common way (only using daemon `-d` flag and `docker attach` later) ;
+* Try to minimize the docker image using Scratch or Alpine instead of full featured OSs images (this implies to manually import all libraries and more)
-* Find a way to handle server logs (in the container ? on the monted volume ?) ;
+* Change `docker run` command to a more common way (only using daemon `-d` flag and `docker attach` later)
-* Use a script to auto-start the container (upstart or equivalent) instead of the docker`--restart=always` flag.
+* Find a way to handle server logs (in the container ? on the monted volume ?)